-B13a: Plant Identification Instructor: Prof. Prange
+B13a: Plant Identification Instructor: Prof. Jotcham

-A course covering the classification and naming of plants with special attention given to our common species including the weeds, trees, shrubs, and grasses.
+A course covering the classification and naming of plants with special attention given to our common species of the Atlantic Provinces.
 The important plant families will be considered, along with laboratory work in identification.
+Students are required to make a collection of pressed plants, properly identified and labelled.